-What does a course need to cover to be accredited?
+What does a course need to cover to be accredited as a Qualifying Course?

 A professional ergonomist is someone with knowledge of several core disciplines (e.g. physiology, psychology etc.), the ability to integrate knowledge across domains and able to apply a systems approach.
-An accredited course therefore need to cover these core disciplines, the holistic ergonomics approach and prepare the student for effective application.
-To be accredited by the IEHF a course must cover essential ergonomics knowledge in the following areas:
+An accredited or ‘qualifying’ course therefore need to cover these core disciplines, the holistic ergonomics approach and prepare the student for effective application.
+If a course is to become a qualifying course, it must cover essential ergonomics knowledge in the following areas:

 - Human mental characteristics